-CCR, Title 19, Division 1, Chapter 5, Article 5 and Chapter 5.5, Article 3 require a fee for automatic fire extinguishing certifications.
-Pursuant to Health and Safety Code Section 13137, the OSFM is proposing a fee increase.
-In 2018, the OSFM initiated the process of fully assessing the operating expenses of the Automatic Fire Extinguishing Systems Program, in order to determine if the existing program revenues meet statutory requirements to use program fees for the benefit of the group they are collected from.
-Through this evaluation, the OSFM determined that annual revenue under the current fee structure is insufficient to operate the program and therefore does not meet the requirements of Health and Safety Code 13137.
-Additional revenue is necessary in order for the program to implement the fund's statutory requirements, as detailed in Health and Safety Code Section 13137.
+In 2018, the OSFM initiated the process of fully assessing the operating expenses of the Fireworks and Pyrotechnics Devices, and Flamethrowing Device programs, in order to determine if the existing program revenues meet statutory requirements to use program fees for the benefit of the group they are collected from.
+Through this evaluation, the OSFM determined that annual revenue under the current fee structure is insufficient to operate the program and therefore does not meet the fund requirements in Health and Safety Code 13137.
+Additional revenue is necessary in order for the program to implement the fund's statutory requirements.

-The current fee schedule was established in the 1980s and is insufficient to sustain the Automatic Fire Extinguishing Systems Program without incurring a deficit.
-Since that time, program costs have risen significantly due to inflation, rising personnel costs, amounts required to maintain the reserve recommended by the Department of Finance, and adoption of online application and payment systems.
+The current fee schedules were established over 19 years and 10 years ago, respectively; and are insufficient to sustain the Fireworks and Pyrotechnics Devices, and Flamethrowing Device programs without incurring a deficit.
+Since that time, program costs have risen significantly due to increased quantities of illegal fireworks Statewide, inflation, rising personnel costs, amounts required to maintain the reserve recommended by the Department of Finance, and adoption of online application and payment systems.